markdown-extended/manifest/mde-manifest.md

 ##### C.5.a.1.
 Basics {#C5a1}

-An "ATX" title is written alone on a single line, preceded by as many *hash marks* `#` as the title level:
+An "ATX" title is written alone on a single line, preceded by as many *hash marks* `#` as the title level and a mandatory *space* separator:

     # Title level 1 (HTML tag `h1`)

     ### Title level 3 (HTML tag `h3`)

+The mandatory space between the *hash mark* and the title's content allows to differentiate a title from the notation below (a commit number at the beginning of a line for instance):

+    #123456 a text

+As the number of trailing and leading spaces MUST NOT matter ([§§](#C5)), the rule can be written like:

+-   an "ATX" title MUST have one or more *space(s)* separator between the *hash mark* and the title text.

 OPTIONALLY, ATX titles can be "closed" using a random number of *hash marks* at the end of the line: